AdobeDocs/experience-manager-64.en/help/communities/using/srp.md

 ### Storage Location {#storage-location}

-Following is an example of a shadow node, using the [Comments component](http://localhost:4502/content/community-components/en/comments.html) in the [Community Components Guide](../../communities/using/components-guide.md) :
+Following is an example of a shadow node, using the [Comments component](http://localhost:4502/content/community-components/en/comments.html) in the [Community Components Guide](../../communities/using/components-guide.md):

-* the component exists in the local repository at :
+* the component exists in the local repository at:
   /content/community-components/en/comments/jcr:content/content/includable/comments
 *
-* the corresponding shadow node exists in the local repository at :
+* the corresponding shadow node exists in the local repository at:
   /content/usergenerated/content/community-components/en/comments/jcr:content/content/includable/comments

 No UGC will be found under the shadow node.